ShouxinZhang/Filtering-with-Optimal-Transport/README.md

 <img src="/images/MNIST_static_OT_particles_example.png" width="500" height="400"><img src="/images/MNIST_static_dist_particles_example.png" width="500" height="400">
 </p>

+To reproduce these figures, in the "Static MNIST" folder, run "main.py" file to create the data file and run "import_DATA.py" file to plot the figures.
+More details in the README.txt file in the folder.

 ## 6. Dynamic image in-painting on MNIST

 We extend the previous example to the dynamic setting by introducing an update law for the latent variable of the GAN according to $X_{t+1} = (1-\alpha)X_{t} + \lambda V_t$, where $V_t$ is a standard Gaussian random variable.
 We consider the same observation model but we select a larger window size $r=12$ and constrain the the vertical coordinate of the window to be at the bottom, while the horizontal coordinate is randomly selected.